bloomreach-forge/settings-management/src/site/markdown/roadmap.md

 ## About the versioning scheme

 This project uses the Semantic Versioning Specification.
-For more information about the version numbers mean see the [Semantic Versioning Specification](http://semver.org/).
+For more information about what the version numbers mean see the [Semantic Versioning Specification](http://semver.org/).